OSHA Meaning: Everything You Need to Know

 Enacted in 1971, Congress passed OSHA to guarantee the safety and health of all employees in the workplace, except for those who are self-employed or immediate family members of farm families as these two categories are exempt.
 Its aim was to further reduce the amount of lost wages and production as well as medical expenses and disability compensation associated with such illnesses and injuries.
 The law was enacted in response to annual workplace injuries, illnesses, and deaths.
 Before the law was passed, a total of 14,000 deaths and 2.5 million disabled workers were reported on a yearly basis.
 Immediately after its enactment, however, workplace fatality rates dropped by more than 50 percent and workplace injuries also reduced significantly.
 The law’s focus was on the textile and excavation industry, which is inherently risky.

 If you need help learning more about OSHA meaning or your company has recently been fined for OSHA violations, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.